ERM-Reborn/ERM-Reborn/readme.md

 - [Support Server](https://discord.gg/JHwepnxHcf)
 - [Old ERM repository](https://github.com/mikeyerm/ERM)

-Licensed under CC BY-NC-SA 3.0<br>
+This code, and all its assets, are licensed under CC BY-NC-SA 3.0<br>
 This version is unrelated to ERM, or other community projects.

 ## Licensing